-Mike says that not too long ago he turned to his wife Silke and said, “Thank God you never got pregnant, because we’d never be in this situation.
+Not too long ago Mike turned to his wife Silke and said, “Thank God you never got pregnant, because we’d never be in this situation.
 And I couldn’t imagine my life not being like this.”

-Mike and Silke met in New York.
-He, a jersey boy and competitive motocross racer, and she, a model and band member.
+Mike and Silke met in New York — he, a Jersey boy and competitive motocross racer, and she, a model and band member.
 Their relationship was borne out of friendship and the discovery of shared family values, and they married in 1995.
+But creating the rest of their family didn’t turn out to be easy.

-“We thought, let’s take that money where there’s a better chance of us becoming parents,” Silke says.
-“So that’s what we did.”
+“We thought, 'Let’s take that money where there’s a better chance of us becoming parents,'” Silke says.

-Mike says he gives Silke 100% credit for the legwork that got them activated with American Adoptions in November of 2008.
+The couple became active with American Adoptions in November of 2008.
 The day after they were activated, Silke received a call from the agency.
-She presumed it was for a missing piece of paperwork, but it was really a match call.
-Mike never anticipated that they’d get a match call on Day 1 either.
+She presumed it was for a missing piece of paperwork, but it was really a match call — an unexpected turn for both of them.

 “We’re a little closer to her mom’s age than her,” says Mike with a laugh.

-When the call came that their birth mother went into labor, Mike and Silke raced through an ice storm to get to the hospital states away.
+When the call came that their birth mother had gone into labor, Mike and Silke raced through an ice storm to get to the hospital states away.
 When they arrived, baby girl Sadie had already been born.
 They met with both birth parents at the hospital.
+While Silke had already let her guard down long before, the moment Mike signed the papers, the adoption finally became real for him.

 “Mike wanted to be my rock up until the last minute, but I tell you, when she signed those papers, I think my husband was crying more than she was,” Silke says.
 “It just hit him.
-He said, I just couldn’t stop.
 He said he could feel how hard it was for her to do that.
 And so, you know, everyone is consoling my husband.”

 During the rest of their time in the hospital, Mike and Silke were welcomed by the extended birth families of their daughter.
 “We feel like we’re such a part of that family,” Silke says.
 “I never thought we’d say things like that, but we really do.
 They’re just such wonderful people.”

 After they brought Sadie home, Silke remained in good touch with Sadie’s birth mother and her family during Sadie’s first year through calls and emails.
-“Then, the emails started slowing down, and she started backing off.
-But her mom and grandmother and I still stayed in contact,” she says.
+While the emails from the birth mother slowed down, Silke stayed in close contact with Sadie’s grandmother.

 It came as a total surprise then when Silke got a call from American Adoptions that Sadie’s birth mother was pregnant again a year later.
 The agency wondered if they’d be open to a second adoption.